SunPCSolutions/Notin/HIPAA_Compliance.md

 # HIPAA Compliance and Security

-At Audio2Note, we are deeply committed to protecting the privacy and security of patient health information (PHI).
+At Notin, we are deeply committed to protecting the privacy and security of patient health information (PHI).
 Our platform is designed with HIPAA compliance as a core principle.

 ## Key Security Measures